 But that doesn’t tell the whole story.

-Unlike deodorants, which simply mask body odor, antiperspirants are tasked with seeping into your pores and plugging your sweat ducts.
+Many companies will advertise stuff like "the best natural deodorant for heavy sweaters".
+But deodorants simply mask body odor, while antiperspirants are the products that are designed to seep into your pores and plug your sweat ducts.
 That’s what has to occur to stop sweat from secreting out of your skin.

 But the bar is raised for hyperhidrosis sufferers — people who have to deal with excessive uncontrollable sweating on a daily basis.